Kris-Nale314/Kris-Nale314/README.md

 - **Cross-domain Applications**: Exploring how AI creates value across finance, government, and supply chain
 - **AI Governance**: Building frameworks that balance innovation with responsibility

+## 🔬 My Approach: Learn by Building

+I believe in **practical experimentation** as the foundation for effective AI strategy.
+By getting my hands dirty with code and building real systems, I develop insights that can't be gained from theory alone.
+This hands-on approach allows me to:

+- **Bridge the gap** between technical possibilities and business needs
+- **Accelerate learning** through direct experimentation with emerging techniques
+- **Identify practical challenges** that only become visible during implementation
+- **Create proof-of-concepts** that demonstrate value before large investments

+> "The difference between theory and practice is greater in practice than in theory."

+## 🧪 My Experimentation Process

+When exploring new AI techniques or architectures, I follow a systematic approach:

+1. **Rapid Prototyping**: Build minimal versions to validate core concepts
+2. **Component Testing**: Isolate and validate each part of the system
+3. **Architecture Refinement**: Iteratively improve structure based on findings
+4. **UI/UX Enhancement**: Make the technology accessible through intuitive interfaces
+5. **Documentation & Sharing**: Create clear documentation to help others build on my work

+This process lets me quickly explore ideas while developing deeper understanding that informs my work.

 ## 🌟 Inspirations & Favorite Projects